accessibility-luxembourg/accessibilite.public.lu/content/en/rapdf1/referentiel-technique.md

 #### [Criterion 10.10](#crit-10-10) [A] Is the title of each form button relevant? {id="crit-10-10"}
 - **[Test 10.10.1](#test-10-10-1)** Does each form button meet these conditions? {id="test-10-10-1"}
     - The title of the button accessible to assistive technologies is relevant.
-    - The visible title of the button is contained in the title accessible to assistive technologies.
+    - The visible text of the button is contained in the title accessible to assistive technologies.

 ##### Evaluation methodology {class="disclosure methodo"}